Faraj11/FinalProject3120/README.md

 The above screenshot is from the API documentation and shows all the endpoints and their parameters.
 The two boxes highlighted in green are the two endpoints I focused on for this project.
 For the standings endpoint, I utilized it to fetch standings from various leagues across the world for a particular season for examination.
 For the players endpoint, I used it to fetch the players who received the most red cards in certain leagues for a particular season to test a certain hypothesis.
 Further details on the analysis of these API fetches are provided in the next section below.

 ### Data Visualization Interpretation
 For some context, one of the main inspirations that I had for using API-FOOTBALLI was to create visualizations that would test certain stereotypes and common beliefs that football fans have.
-For example, many fans believe football outside of Europe is worse and at a lower standard or that footballers born and raised in the Brazilian style are the most gifted players in the world.
+For example, many fans believe football outside of Europe is worse and at a lower standard, or that footballers born and raised in the Brazilian style are the most gifted players in the world.

 I decided to narrow my project to two certain questions:
 - The English League is the most popular league worldwide and is regarded as the most exciting.
 But which league is the most exciting league in the world?